Beating the system - the cycling commuting section

 Last edited by Kneedown on Wed May 12, 2010 11:48 am, edited 1 time in total.

 It is great to see a MTB with aero bars ...I had them on my previous commuter (MTB).
-Some peolple gave me Showtime about them but I had a few long downhills and flats and used to enjoy getting down on them.
+Some peolple gave me !!
+BAN ME NOW FOR SWEARING !! about them but I had a few long downhills and flats and used to enjoy getting down on them.
 DIdn't transfer them across when I changed to my current commuter though as in the end I decided that i didn't use them enough to justify them.

 Do you use your's much?